 Sample National Qualifying Exams are posted on this website (see the “Regionals” tab on the menu bar).
 Students can use these as a basis of their preparation, as questions on the National Qualifying Exams will reference comparable material.

-9. Does the US Geography Olympiad only test knowledge of United States geography?
+9. Does the US Geography Championships only test knowledge of United States geography?

 Nationals (see also the “Nationals” page for details on the format)